Workspaces

 kimun workspace reindex work

-This rebuilds the kimun.sqlite index in /Users/alice/work-notes without changing the active workspace.
+This rebuilds the cache file (<config_dir>/work.kimuncache by default) without changing the active workspace.

 Legacy Migration